ArhanChaudhary/NAND/README.md

            // of the Complex type defined elsewhere
 ```

 Don't take this the wrong way — Jack still provides a powerful and functional object-oriented model if used properly.
-This knowledge intends to help you understand when you should perform type conversions (memory layout should be the same)
+This insight only intends to help you understand when you should perform type conversions (memory layout should be the same)

 ```js
 class Foo {